Showing 1 - 1 OF 1

-Employment prospects in the Washington DC metropolitan area are generally very good.
-While the unemployment rate for the District of Columbia itself is somewhat higher than the national average, the unemployment rates for the surrounding areas of Maryland and Virginia are usually lower.
-Persons with clerical and office skills, computer skills and retail experience should find work without much difficulty.
-Prospects are particularly good in computer technology, security and law enforcement, communications, healthcare, banking, administration, and service businesses.
+Employment prospects in the Washington, DC metropolitan area are generally substantial.
+While the unemployment rate for the District of Columbia itself is somewhat higher than the national average, the unemployment rates for the surrounding areas of Maryland & Virginia are usually lower.
+Persons with clerical & office skills, computer skills & retail experience should find work without much difficulty.
+Prospects are particularly higher in computer technology, security & law enforcement, communications, healthcare, banking, administration, & service businesses.
 A fast-growing industry in the area is temporary placement.
-Washington DC is a commuter city and regional commutes of 30-60 minutes one-way are not at all uncommon.
-Many spouses working downtown drive to a METRO Rail station and take the train to work.
-Remember to hand carry your employment and educational records, as well as resumes and other pertinent information to assist in getting started on your job search upon your arrival.
+Washington, DC is a commuter city & regional commutes of 30-60 minutes one-way are not uncommon.
+Many spouses working downtown drive to a METRO Rail Station & take the train to work.
+Remember to hand carry your employment & educational records, as well as resumes & other pertinent information to assist in getting started on your job search upon your arrival.

-The Transition Assistance Program (TAP) assists separating and retired members in their job search.
+The Transition Assistance Program (TAP) assists separating & retired members in their job search.
 The program receives many new job leads daily.
 A resource room with computers to access job search resources is available.
-Trade papers, magazines and newsletters can be referenced and listings of federal, other government and private employment are prominently displayed.
+Trade papers, magazines & newsletters can be referenced in addition to listings of federal, local government, & private employment are prominently displayed.

-Call the unemployment office where you will be living and or visit the unemployment office where you currently live for information on eligibility.
+Call or visit the unemployment office in your area for information on eligibility.

-On-base positions with the Services Division, Base Exchange (AAFES), Commissary (DeCA), and even contracted services are often available as well as positions in the local community.
+On-base positions with the Services Division, Base Exchange (AAFES), Commissary (DeCA), & contracted services are often available as well as positions in the local community.

-Be sure to contact the Military & Family Support Center at JBAB.
+Be sure to contact the Military & Family Readiness Center at JBAB.
 We can assist you in your search for employment.

-Employment prospects in the Washington DC metropolitan area are generally very good.
-While the unemployment rate for the District of Columbia (9.8%) itself is somewhat higher than the national average, the unemployment rates for the surrounding areas of Maryland (6.9%) and Virginia (6.8%) are usually lower.
-Median household income for the area: Maryland $77,806, Virginia $66,806 and D.C. $61,108.
+Employment prospects in the Washington, DC metropolitan area are generally substantial.
+While the unemployment rate for the District of Columbia itself is somewhat higher than the national average (9.8%), the unemployment rates for the surrounding areas of Maryland (6.9%) & Virginia (6.8%) are usually lower.
+Median household income for the area: Maryland $77,806, Virginia $66,806, & D.C. $61,108.